brillout/wildcard-api/readme.md

 REST and GraphQL are well-suited tools to create an API that is meant to be used by third-party developers.
 Facebook's API, for example, is used by ~200k third parties.
 It is no surprise that Facebook is using (and invented) GraphQL;
-a GraphQL API enables
+a GraphQL API allows
 third-party developers
-to extensively access Facebook's social graph to build all kinds of applications.
+to extensively access Facebook's social graph enabling them to build all kinds of applications.
 For an API used by many third parties with many diverse uses cases, GraphQL is the right tool.

 However,
-if you want to create an API that is meant to consumed only by your frontend, then you don't need REST nor GraphQL &mdash; [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Wildcard, is enough.
+if you want to create a backend API that is meant to be used only by your frontend, then you don't need REST nor GraphQL &mdash; [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Wildcard, is enough.

-For a large app that has many developers and many frontends you may still want the structure of a RESTful or GraphQL API.
+You may still want the structure of a RESTful or GraphQL API for a large app.
 But this typically applies only for large companies and "premature optimization is the root of all evil" &mdash;
 start with